-It’s easy to make recycling in your classroom a daily activity.
-Try implementing a few of these recycling activities into your regular routine, and before you know it, recycling will be second nature to your students.
-It’s also a great way to instill a lifelong habit of creating sustainability, and you can show them that even the smallest actions matter!
+Recycling in your classroom can easily be made a daily activity.
+Try implementing one or more of these recycling activities into your regular routine, and before you know it, recycling will be second nature to your students.
+Recycling instills a lifelong habit of creating sustainability, and you can show them that even the smallest actions matter!

 2. Turn recycling into writing prompts.

-Mix up your daily journal or writing activity by giving students these recycling-themed writing prompts.
-They’re available to download for free right here.
-You can print as many sheets as you need.
-It’ll help your students think about writing—and recycling—in completely different ways.
+Mix up your daily journal or writing activity by giving students recycling-themed writing prompts.
+We have a list available to download for free right here.
+You can print as many sheets as needed to get students thinking about writing—and recycling—in completely different ways.

 What if you could get teacher-created recycling lessons for free?
-We have them available right here.
-These downloadable lessons are done in the 5E lesson-plan format, and they come with student worksheets to hand out, too.
-You can get lessons for science, math, language arts, and more.
+We have downloadable lessons available right here.
+They are done in the 5E lesson-plan format and come with student worksheets to hand out.
+Find lessons for science, math, language arts, and more.